yaza11/maspim/README.md

 ### export peaks from Bruker DataAnalysis
 in the `legacy` module:
-- `openall.vbs` opens all the data files (e.g., alkenone window measurement from all slides);
-- `daCalib` calibrate all the data files in DataAnalysis and generate the chosen MPC after calibration, so one can have a good overview of the calibration;
+- `daCalib` opens all the data files (e.g., alkenone window measurement from all slides), calibrate all the data files in DataAnalysis and generate the chosen MPC after calibration, so one can have a good overview of the calibration;
 - `daExport` batch exports all the mass lists from DataAnalysis like the classic daExport script.
 All parameters need to be set are in a `parameters.txt` file.